-The Tennessee Certified Economic Developer (TCED) Program, administered by the University of Tennessee Center for Industrial Services (UT CIS), provides high-quality training, continuing education and professional development opportunities to Tennessee economic and community development practitioners and community leaders.
+The Tennessee Certified Economic Developer (TCED) Program, administered by the University of Tennessee Center for Industrial Services (UT CIS), provides high-quality training, continuing education and professional development opportunities to Tennessee's economic and community development practitioners, community leaders and elected officials.

 TCED Program Flyer